dmytrostriletskyi/dmytrostriletskyi/README.md

 I am a T-shaped, responsible, and collaborative Software Engineer and Team Lead.
 I am experienced in development and operations in startups and product companies.
-I value technical cultures and consciously approaching work.
+I value technical cultures and conscious approaching work.

 **Latest blog publications in English:**